 The best $75 I’ve spent in a long time!

-Last weekend I had a group of five friends from Adelaide come to Whyalla to see the giant cuttlefish at Stony Point as part of CuttleFest 2019.
-Unable to make it up for the guided community snorkels with Experiencing Marine Sanctuaries (EMS) earlier this month, our group booked its wetsuits through the Whyalla Dive Shop to set up the experience of a lifetime.
+Last weekend I had a group of five friends from Adelaide come to Whyalla to see the Giant Australian Cuttlefish at Stony Point as part of CuttleFest 2019.
+Our group booked its wetsuits through Whyalla's Dive Shop to set up the experience of a lifetime.

-Tony Bramley’s Whyalla Dive Shop is a key contributor to CuttleFest as it supplies wetsuits for the EMS community dives and throughout the three-month festival for those that want to get out and experience this amazing phenomenon in their own time.
+Tony Bramley of Whyalla Diving Services, is a key contributor to CuttleFest as it supplies wetsuits throughout the three-month cuttlefish season for those that want to get out and experience this amazing phenomenon in their own time.